simonespa/machine-learning-playground/notes/questions.md

 - Q: Is Grid Search (or Random Search), unlike Cross Validation, a way to fine tune parameters?

-## Imputation

-- Q: Should I run the imputation on the entire dataset, or split it first in train/test, then fit the imputation on the training set only so that the mean calculated on the training data is used for both train and test?
-- A:

-## Data transformation

-- Q: If we transform the train set only, when we do prediction should the data be transformed too?
-- A:

 ## Stratified sampling

 - Q: When do we use stratifid sampling?